SongAndMelody/babamodmanager/src/data/!doc.md

 Contains a list of all 338 overridable Baba is You functions.
 These are used often, since the primary way to modify Baba is You is to override functions from the basegame.

-## Config.json

-This exists for two reasons:

-- A template to work off of for those wanting to make mods compatible with the mod manager (see the readme)
-- A template used when merging two functions - the file is copied and modified to allow compatibility with the mod manager for the newly merged mods.

 ## init.lua

 This file is similarly used when merging two mods, calling into a function in the directory for easy use.